Lietuvos sveikatos mokslų universitetas About NERP Editorial Office Instructions to Authors Links All Issues

 Conclusions.
 Special attention in operating rooms should be placed on quality assurance and teaching, as the competence elements in these categories were indicated by operating-room nurses to be rarest.
 Operating-room nurses also reported to have the worst skills and knowledge in the category of teaching/coaching.

-Correspondence to L. Spirgienė Correspondence to L. Spirgienė, Department of Nursing and Care, Lithuanian University of Health Sciences, Eivenių 4, LT‑50009 Kaunas, Lithuania E-mail: lina.spirgiene@lsmuni.lt
+Correspondence to L. Spirgienė Correspondence to L. Spirgienė, Department of Nursing, Faculty of Nursing, Lithuanian University of Health Sciences, Eivenių 4, LT‑50009 Kaunas, Lithuania.
+E-mail: lina.spirgiene@lsmu.lt

 Download Full PDF